Ngnghm/ngnghm.github.io/_src/About.md

 Now, I quickly determined that there were too many ideas I wanted to mention to fit in a short document, especially if I had to do justice to them.
-It had to be a series of posts, weaved together with good storytelling, to keep the audience interested.
+It had to be a series of posts;
+and the posts should be weaved with good storytelling to keep the audience interested.

 And that's when I met Ngnghm the Houyhnhnm...